petabyt/fujiptp/README.md

-## sequoia-ptpy modified to attempt enabling boot flag for Canon DSLRs.
+## sequoia-ptpy research

+Using sequoia-ptpy to enable Canon boot flag, and a few other tests.

-**This is not garunteed to be safe - Keep both pieces if you brick anything.**
+**This is not garunteed to be safe or not brick yoru camera -
+run at your own risk**

-# Test
+# Run

 ```
 git clone https://github.com/petabyt/sequoia-ptpy